-This guide is for business owners looking for a flexible, affordable business car subscription that meets your staff’s needs.
-We explain why subscription can be a viable alternative to business vehicle leases.
+This guide is for business owners seeking a flexible, affordable business car subscription that meets their staff’s needs.
+We explain why subscriptions can be a viable alternative to business vehicle leases.

 Choose your car(s) and subscription options (including additional mileage and drivers if needed).
 Your provider will calculate your total monthly cost and invoice you monthly for as long as your subscription lasts.
-All fees and expenses are usually included in your monthly payment.
+All fees and expenses are included in your monthly payment.

 Most companies with PAYE employees can take out a car subscription for business.
 This includes a limited company director who is the only employee at the company.